 - Ustekinumab (STELARA)

-The list of biologic DMARD therapies is subject to change as new therapies are approved by the FDA.
+The list of therapies is subject to change as new therapies are approved by the FDA.

-To be included in the denominator, patient must have an encounter and a prescription for DMARD biologic therapy in the measurement period (1/1/2022-12/31/2022) WITHOUT a prior prescription for DMARD biologic therapy within the 15 months prior to the DMARD prescribed during the measurement period.
+To be included in the denominator, patient must have an encounter and a prescription for a biologic and/or immune response modifier in the performance period (1/1/2023-12/31/2023) WITHOUT a prior prescription for a biologic and/or immune response modifier within the 15 months prior to the biologic and/or immune response modifier prescribed during the performance period.

 DENOMINATOR NOTE: *Signifies that this HCPCS code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for the MIPS CQMs.